clo4/apple_device_identifiers/README.md

 ```

 Libraries should use `AnyIdentifier` instead of `Identifier` to allow any string
-to be assigned, but still provide suggestions.
+to be assigned, while still providing suggestions.
 **[Read the documentation][docs]** for information on the exported value and
 types.